bbikdash/pixi_hello_world/README.md

 If the package still appears in the `pixi list` despite removing it, it's because another package is using it as a transitive dependency.
 Transitive dependencies, I think, are not highlighted in the pixi list whereas properly trued installed packages are.

+`pixi clean <cache>` will delete all of the installed packages in physically in `.pixi` directories but will not remove it from the pyproject.toml.

+## Other Notes

+The `pyproject.toml` is the source of truth for packages.
+If you clean the env, and `pixi install` it will rebuild the lock file and reinstall the packages that have been added in pyproject.toml.
+To truly remove a package from the venv, remove it manually from `pyproject.toml` or use `pixi remove` which updates the `.toml`